for Children & Youth

 The Wednesday morning (10am) and Thursday evening (7pm) Rector's Study Groups meet weekly during the program year, September thru May, to discuss a book related to the Christian faith.

-Our book selection for Winter 2017/18 is "What Did Jesus Ask" edited by Elizabeth Dias.
-We will be starting November 15 for the Wednesday morning group and November 16 for the Thursday evening group.
+Our book selection for Fall 2018 is "Finding God in the Margins, The Book of Ruth" by Carolyn Custis James.
+We will be starting September 12 for the Wednesday morning group and September 13 for the Thursday evening group.
 New members are always welcome.